ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api-download/index.md

 ## Download API

-We expose the API for triggering download via the `AgChart` class:
+We expose the APIs for triggering download via the `AgChart` class:

-<api-documentation source='charts-api/doc-interfaces.AUTO.json' section="AgChart" names='["download"]' config='{ "showSnippets": false, "lookupRoot": "charts-api", "suppressTypes": ["AgChartInstance", "AgChartOptions", "DeepPartial"] }'></api-documentation>
+<api-documentation source='charts-api/doc-interfaces.AUTO.json' section="AgChart" names='["download", "getImageDataURL"]' config='{ "showSnippets": false, "lookupRoot": "charts-api", "suppressTypes": ["AgChartInstance", "AgChartOptions", "DeepPartial"] }'></api-documentation>

 [[only-react]]
 | The `AgChartInstance` can be obtained using a React `Ref` to our `<AgChartsReact />` tag, which